Axway/open-banking-docs/content/en/docs/Validation/openid-certification.md

 ### Certificate configuration

-Make sure the corresponding CAs are configured in the Axway Open Banking solution by following each section of [Certificate Management](/docs/configuration/certificate-management).
+Make sure the corresponding CAs are configured in the Amplify Open Banking solution by following each section of [Certificate Management](/docs/configuration/certificate-management).

 ### Create the DCR test plan